aleksandr-mor/aleksandr-mor/README.md

 🔭  My goal is to turn my passion for CS into a career in Tech

-⚡ My interests: tech, creative writing, family travels, AI, cybernetics
+⚡ My interests: software development, AI, cybernetics, creative writing and family travels

 📫  Feel free to reach me: